facebookresearch/differentiable-robot-model/README.md

 which compare computations against pybullet.

+## Code Contribution

+We enforce linters for our code.
+The `formatting` test will not pass if your code does not conform.

+To make this easy for yourself, you can either
+- Add the formattings to your IDE
+- Install the git [pre-commit](https://pre-commit.com/) hooks by running
+    ```bash
+    pip install pre-commit
+    pre-commit install
+    ```

+For Python code, use [black](https://github.com/psf/black).

+To enforce this in VSCode, install [black](https://github.com/psf/black), [set your Python formatter to black](https://code.visualstudio.com/docs/python/editing#_formatting) and [set Format On Save to true](https://code.visualstudio.com/updates/v1_6#_format-on-save).

+To format manually, run: `black .`

 ## License

 `differentiable-robot-model` is released under the MIT license.
 See [LICENSE](LICENSE) for additional details about it.